Department Chair and Program Director: Jennifer Collins

 The program reserves the right to rescind an acceptance offer if the above are not completed by the start of program classes.

 The Program supports and upholds the nondiscrimination policy of the Institution, which is published in the Catalog under 'Nondiscrimination Statement' and on the ADU website at: http://www.adu.edu/about-adu.

-Applicants who are not admitted into the Doctor of Physical Therapy program may reapply for the next admissions cycle as long as they have successfully met the minimum admission requirements.
+Applicants who are not admitted into the Doctor of Physical Therapy class of 2019 may reapply to the program for the next admissions cycle as long as they have successfully met the minimum admission requirements.
 Reapplicants are expected to meet the published admission deadlines by submitting their application materials through PTCAS.

 Reapplicants are encouraged to submit:

 Further information on reapplication via PTCAS can be found at: http://www.ptcas.org/Reapplicants/.